j0ly/FirstProject/REPORT.md

 Note: You can use OWASP ZAP together with another browser to capture the cookie-session-id when logging in.

 ### How to fix
-Use SSL for the website (see the link in Readme for details)!
+Enable SSL for the website (see the link in Readme for details)!

 ## A3-Cross-Site Scripting (XSS)
 Stored XSS vulnerability: The XSS code can be entered on the SignUp page, and executed on the Admin page when listing the sign-ups.